stereolabs/zed-ros-wrapper/README.md

    	$ rosrun rviz rviz

    Note that rviz isn't very good at displaying a camera feed and a point cloud at the same time.
 You should use an other instance of rviz or the `rosrun` command.
-To display a camera feed in rviz, click on 'add' (bottom left), select the 'By Topic' tab, select the topic that you want and finaly select 'image [raw]'.

 ## Launch file parameters